-problems before providing less well-specified problems that allow a greater range of solution strategies.

-A broad range of assessment methods are utilised at this level to assess cognitive learning outcomes.
-These include traditional assessment methods like coursework essays, presentations, and exams, to forms of assessment that align with or simulate those found in industry, e.g. product demonstrations, group evaluations.
-Exams and in-class tests are utilised for testing and developing students' problem solving abilities under pressure.
+B4 Start to outline strategies to tackle a range of problems before providing less well-specified problems that allow a greater range of solution strategies. investigations (including those of incidents of volume A broad range of assessment methods are utilised at this level crime (including vehicle crime) but specifically with to assess cognitive learning outcomes.
+These include reference to serious or major crime). traditional assessment methods like coursework essays, B5 Outline safe working practices (personal safety, safety presentations, and exams, to forms of assessment that align of team members and others present) and the with or simulate those found in industry, e.g. product function and practice of quality assurance; validation demonstrations, group evaluations.
+Exams and in-class tests and peer review. are utilised for testing and developing students' problem- B6 Write reports which are unbiased, comprehensive and also comprehensible for the intended reader. solving abilities under pressure.
 Formative assessment methods are used to enable learners to reflect on their academic progress and their career aspirations.

 3C.
-Practical and professional skills Learning outcomes: Learning and teaching strategy/ assessment methods On successful completion of the course a student will be expected to be able to: A diverse and dynamic range of teaching and learning strategies are employed to meet the practical and C1: Able to carry out basic experiments in the laboratory and the field safely and effectively following a written schedule. professional learning outcomes of this level.
+Practical and professional skills Learning outcomes: Learning and teaching strategy/ assessment methods On successful completion of the course a student will be expected to be able to: A diverse and dynamic range of teaching and learning strategies are employed to meet the practical and professional C1: Able to carry out basic experiments in the laboratory and the field safely and effectively following a written schedule. learning outcomes of this level.
 These include traditional lecture and seminar approaches to practical workshops and group learning environments.
-Various C2: Be awareness of the health and safety issues of a crime scene and of laboratory experiments.
-Perform proper modules provide a learning environment where specific skills are taught and demonstrated on simple problems before providing less wellrisk assessment under guidance from the tutor.
-Demonstrate awareness of ethical issues in current areas of study and be able to discuss these in relation to personal beliefs and values.

-C3: Demonstrate basic use of the elements of Microsoft office; Word, Excel and PowerPoint.
+Various modules provide a C2: Be awareness of the health and safety issues of a crime scene and of laboratory experiments.
+Perform proper learning environment where specific skills are taught and demonstrated on simple problems before providing less wellrisk assessment under guidance from the tutor.
+Demonstrate awareness of ethical issues in current areas of study and be able to discuss these in relation to personal beliefs and values. specified problems that allow a greater range of solution strategies.
+A broad range of assessment methods are utilised in this course to assess practical and professional skills, from C3 Demonstrate basic use of the elements of Microsoft office; Word, Excel and PowerPoint.
 Demonstrate good skills in using the Internet and particularly virtual learning environment.
-Access data and information from the University Centre and other resources.
+Access data and information from the University Centre and other resources. traditional essays and exams to reports and product demonstrations.
+Technical areas such as analysis, design and networking are assessed within modules through a variety of techniques that are appropriate to the subject area and provide feedback on subject-specific skills.